JrVerbiest/jrverbiest.github.io/README.md

 - *[Machine Learning Engineer Nanodegree](https://jrverbiest.github.io/Udacity_Machine_Learning_Engineer_Nanodegree/)* - [Certificate](http://jrverbiest.eu/docs/Certificate%20Machine%20Learning%20Engineer%20Nanodegree.pdf)

   **Objectives:** Build predictive models using a variety of unsupervised and supervised machine learning techniques.
 Understand cloud deployment terminology and best practices.
-Use Amazon SageMaker to deploy machine learning models to production environments, such a sa web application or piece of hardware.
+Use Amazon SageMaker to deploy machine learning models to production environments, such as a web application or piece of hardware.
 A/B test two different deployed models and evaluate their performance.
 Utilize an API to deploy a model to a website such that it responds to user input, dynamically.
 Update a deployed model, in response to changes in the underlying data source.

   - Project 1: Machine Learning in Production.
 Deploy a Sentiment Analysis Model.